jaxernst/scp/README.md

 - Task and Todo tracking apps that allow users to put down ‘collateral’ on their commitments and incentivize themselves to be more productive.
 - Social apps that allow goals and commitments to be shared with friends, with credit systems in place to reward users for high achievement and proving to the protocol that commitments have been completed
-- DAO governce participation enforcement systems
+- DAO governance participation enforcement systems
 - Public accountability systems for public-figures or organizations to officiate their commitments/promises